Housing Search Process

 Use the resources in our Prepare section to answer these questions and many others.

 Take your time to explore all your options.
 Everything you have done to prepare for the search will assist you.
-Use the resources in this section got guide you.
+Use the resources in this section to guide you. (see rental listings)

 Signing the lease